glarocca/OKRs/pyOKR_VOs_CPUs_Accounting/README.md

 ## Install the credentials of the Google Service Account

-Install the JSON file downloaded when you created a Google Service Account nd rename it as `service_account.json`
+Install the JSON file downloaded when you created a Google Service Account and rename it as `service_account.json`

 ```bash
 ]$ mkdir $PWD/.config